Vymzz/VymzGen/README.md

 ❓ **About**

 This tool let your server's users to get accounts through a secure and advanced system.

 **Coming soon: V2**

 Little update will be introduced:
  • Now instead of adding just one account, you can upload a txt file with some accounts and bulkupdate the service.

  • You can just write add, and if the service do not exists, the bot will create it for you.

  • Cooldown and Prefix can be changed thorugh the command "change OPTION VALUE" example: "change prefix /".

- • Now you can check how many accounts are in a service.
+ • Now you can check how many accounts are in a service.i

  • Stock command added to see all the stock.

 ⚙️ **How it works**